mirage/ocaml-rpc/README.md

     type t = { foo: int; bar: int }
     with rpc ("foo" -> "type", "bar" -> "let")

-This will replace "foo" by "type" and "bar" by "let" in the RPC memory representation.
+This will replace "foo" by "type" and "bar" by "let" in the RPC representation.
 This is particularly useful when you want to integrate with an existing API and the field names are not valid OCaml identifiers.